KhaiHuy123/analytics-processing-pipeline/README.md

 ## What errors can be appeared in this pipeline ?

-- Case 1: request timeout (because of Mother Duck Server)
+- Case 1: Request timeout (because of Mother Duck Server)

 - Case 2: Parameter of provided APIs is changed or name of columns changed, ....